-Biden tests negative for COVID-19, ends ‘strict isolation’
+Biden emerges from COVID isolation, tells public: Get shots

+Biden had a mild bout with the virus that has killed millions of people around the world and disrupted daily life for more than two years.

+“God bless you all, and now I get to go back to the Oval Office,” he said as he finished his remarks in the Rose Garden and returned to the West Wing.

-WASHINGTON (AP) — President Joe Biden looked forward to ending his COVID-19 isolation on Wednesday after testing negative for the virus on Tuesday night and again on Wednesday morning.
+Biden tested negative for the virus on Tuesday night and Wednesday morning.

-He quickly arranged to deliver remarks in the Rose Garden around midday and to discuss his infection and his administration’s progress against the coronavirus pandemic and encourage those who are eligible to get their COVID-19 vaccinations and booster shots, the White House said.

 “Back to the Oval,” Biden tweeted after the White House released the latest daily update from his doctor confirming that he was clear to end the isolation period that is required after someone tests positive for the coronavirus.
-Biden, 79, tested positive last week.

 Biden’s tweet included a photo of a rapid COVID-19 test with the line showing a negative result.